 A receptionist will answer your calls and welcome you to our offices with courtesy, respect and fair treatment.
 At the reception, at the counter, on the telephone, by email (firstname.lastname@example.org) or via social media, you will be directed to the person best equipped to provide you with clear, concise and timely information.
 All information about our programs is available and up to date on our website, and we ensure that information is easy to find, simple, and understandable.
-Pursuant to the government policy L’accès aux documents et aux services offerts au public pour les personnes handicapées (access to public documents and services for people with a disability), the documents hosted on our website are available in alternate formats upon request.
+Pursuant to the government policy L’accès aux documents et aux services offerts au public pour les personnes handicapées (access to public documents and services for people with a disability) This link will open in a new window, the documents hosted on our website are available in alternate formats upon request.

 Professionals are available to answer questions about submitting applications for financial support.